GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may double the duration of the spell.

 **Critical Failure**: Animate the corpse, but it instead seeks to harm the subject and yourself for the duration of the spell.
 It remains animated after the spell ends.
-As long as you have spell sickness, it.knows your exact location and has advantage on attack rolls against you.
+As long as you have spell sickness, it knows your exact location and has advantage on attack rolls against you.

 #### Mage Sword